avalanche-foundation/ACPs/ACPs/77-reinventing-subnets/README.md

 #### `SetSubnetValidatorWeightTx`

 `SetSubnetValidatorWeightTx` is used to modify the voting weight of a Subnet Validator.
-The specfication of this transaction is:
+The specification of this transaction is:

 ```golang
 type SetSubnetValidatorWeightTx struct {